nlip-project/security_guidelines/README.md

 **Risk Score:** 3x5=15 (Prevalent in multi-agent chains).

+**Applicability:** PA

+**NLIP Coupling:** Medium

+**Why:** Realized through NLIP agent chains and token forwarding patterns, but not unique to NLIP.

 **Controls:**

 - Enforce token-exchange pattern: never forward end-user tokens downstream; mint scoped tokens instead.
 This ensures that tokens are purpose-specific and cannot be misused across services.
-- Use audience (aud) restriction and delegation claim (act) in JWTs.
+- Validate audience (aud) and include **actor** (act) for delegated flows; azp MAY be present for OIDC compatibility.
 This prevents unauthorized use of tokens by unintended services.
 - Validate proof-of-possession (DPoP or mTLS-bound tokens).
 These tokens require the client to prove it possesses a private key or certificate, making it harder for attackers to reuse stolen tokens.
 - Strip Authorization headers across trust boundaries (e.g. public to internal domain); remove existing auth headers and regenerate auth context.
-This prevents token leakage
+This prevents token leakage.
 - Alert on privilege-escalation patterns (role mismatch, scope widening).
-- Mandate token binding per RFC 8471 for all flows to defend against token passthrough.

 ### 3.4 Unauthenticated Inference Flooding (Cost-Amplification DoS)